jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 - At the end of a weekly one-on-one, ask "What do you need"

-- Make sure people get recognition for their work by tracking the mundant tasks and distributing responsobilities evenly.
+- Make sure people get recognition for their work by tracking the mundane tasks and distributing responsobilities evenly.

 - To prevent burnout, track hours and exchange them for fun team activities.

 ### Conclusion
- Ultimately, be an enable and plan how you are going to help your team members realise their career wishes and desires.
-This might be with opportunities to improve themselves, be recognised for the work they do, and just to have some fun along the way!
+ Ultimately, you need to be an enabler and plan how you are going to help your team members realise their career wishes and desires.
+This might be with opportunities to improve themselves or be recognised for the work they do.

  ---
 Please buy!
 I thoroughly recommend.

-You may buy Software Engineering at Google from O'Reilly here
+You may buy Software Engineering at Google here.

 - [Bookshop.org](https://uk.bookshop.org/books/software-engineering-at-google-lessons-learned-from-programming-over-time/9781492082798)

 ![](https://i.imgur.com/kMpCBtx.png "Software Engineering at Google")